Tower of Babel and scattering

 91 BC – 52 BC — Alma the Younger’s ministry, wars with Amlici and Zoramites, Captain Moroni, and the sons of Helaman.

-Priestcraft and capital punishment under the law of Mosiah.
+First year of the judges: priestcraft and capital punishment under the law of Mosiah.

 Civil war; Amlici joins Lamanites; Alma leads Nephite armies.